 Despite the concerns about meat and cancer, Cancer Council recognises that lean red meat is an important contributor to dietary iron, zinc, vitamin B12 and protein in the Australian diet.
 Cancer Council recommends:

 - Moderate consumption of unprocessed lean red meat.
-A moderate amount of meat is 65–100 g of cooked red meat, 3–4 times a week;
+A moderate amount of meat is 65g serve of cooked meat each day or 2 serves (130g) 3-4 times a week.
+Avoid consuming more than 455g of cooked lean red meat each week;

 - Limiting or avoiding processed meats such as sausages, frankfurts, salami, bacon and ham, which are high in fat and salt;